Kore Carrier Board

 Aux Pins

-Additionally, the six “Aux Out” connections are available as part of a 3x8 group of headers on the right side of the board.
-Refer to the labels in white ink to identify each pin.
+There are six “Aux Out” connections located within a 3x8 group of headers on the right side of the board.
+The pins are labeled for easy identification.
 By default, the board does not supply power to the center pins of the Aux channels.
-An external power supply connected to these pins will supply all of the Aux pins, but will be isolated from the rest of the board.
-If desired, the board can supply 5.3V to the Aux rail by bridging the pads of JP2 with solder.
-It is recommended to only use on-board power for low-noise and low-power devices.
-It is not recommended to use servo motors with on-board power.
-If JP2 is bridged with solder, do not connect an external power supply to the Aux pins.
+An external power supply connected to these pins will supply power to all the Aux pins, but it will be isolated from the rest of the board.
+Alternatively, by bridging the pads of JP2 with solder, the board can provide 5.3V to the Aux rail.

 Motor Pin Assignments

 When re-mapping PWM outputs with Ardupilot, it is important to distinguish the motor number from the output number.
-The motor number refers to the physical location of the motor, and does not change.
-The following graphics show the motor numbers used by the ArduCopter firmware.

-Motor Number Desired
+Required Motor Number

 SERVORX_FUNCTION Value